CADDAC_logo-FULL-tagline-ENG

 Adult ADHD Group Coaching Programs

 Are you an adult who struggles with ADHD?
 Do you feel overwhelmed by everything on your to-do list?
 Are you ready to learn new skills and create positive change in your life?
-This program is for you if you are tired of feeling stuck and want to start to move beyond your ADHD struggles!
+This program is for you if you are tired of feeling stuck and want to start moving beyond your ADHD struggles!

 In this 6-week group coaching program, participants will be introduced to foundational topics for living well with ADHD.
 This interactive program provides step-by-step practical support on implementing tools and strategies for more consistent performance.
 You’ll get new tools every week, plus support using them with the private Facebook group so you can practice skills between coaching sessions.